 The Difference Between Turtle And Tortoise And Terrapins

-What’s the difference between turtles, tortoises and terrapins?
+What’s the difference between turtle and tortoise and terrapins?
 We’ve all heard the terms used, and there are many people who use these terms interchangeably; but while there certainly are similarities, there are many differences.

 What Are The Similarities?